ArturMinnullin/arturminnullin.github.io/_posts/2016-04-06-how-many-types-of-objects.markdown

 description: Use extra layers in your Rails app to keep your code lean and mean.
 date: 2016-04-06 00:00:00
 ---
-Ok guys, I know that you worked/work with legacy code.
-And I pretty sure that you are faced with dread and horror.
+Ok guys, I know that you've worked/currently working with legacy code.
+And I pretty sure that you've also faced with dread and horror.

-Let me guess what you see when you are opening legacy project.
+Let me guess what you see when you open a legacy project.

-- Huge controllers with the enormous methods
+- Huge controllers with enormous methods
 - Dozen of conditionals inside views
 - Logic that extracted to helpers in order not to polute views.
 It causes having complex organized methods inside the helpers directory.

 The one of achilles heels of Rails is that standard MVC stack is not enough in many cases.
 Models and controllers start to grew up and violate Single Responsibility Principle.

 As a consequence, couple of layers apeared to keep your code lean and mean.
-Usually they exist in the separate directories and provide a wonderful degree of encapsulation.
-In this artcile I want to describe most popular of them.
+Usually they exist in separate directories and provide a wonderful degree of encapsulation.
+In this artcile I want to describe the most popular of them.

 ## 1. Parameter Object